ibm-cloud-docs/cloud-activity-tracker/how-to/downloading_events.md

 A session is required to define the scope of the event data that is available for a download, and to keep the status of the download.

-Use the command `bx at session create` to create a session.
-Optionally, you can specify start date, and end date when you create a session.
+Use the command `ibmcloud at session create` to create a session.
+By default, a session includes data for the last 2 weeks.
+Optionally, you can specify start date, and end date when you create a session to specify a time range, a specific hour of the day, and the scope of the events.

+**Note:**

-**Note:** When you specify the start date and the end date, the session provides access to events between those inclusive dates.
+* When you specify the start date and the end date, the session provides access to events between those inclusive dates.
+* You cannot download more than 2 weeks of data per session.
+Therefore, the time range must be less than 2 weeks.
+* You can download events for a space domain or for the account domain in a region.

-To create a session that is used to download events for the current date, run the following command:
+To create a session that is used to download events for a specific date, run the following command:

 ```
-bx at session create
+ibmcloud at session create -s 2017-07-25 -e 2017-07-25
 ```
 {: codeblock}

 The session returns the following information:

 * The date range to be downloaded.
-The default is the current UTC date.
 * Information about whether to include events that are  available for the entire account, or just for the current space.
 By default, you get events for the space where you are logged in.
 * The session ID that is required to download events.
 * The user ID that creates the session.